microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-provisioningflow.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A flow that provisions relevant records of a given entity type in the M365 tenant.
+A flow that provisions relevant records of a given entity type in the Microsoft 365 tenant.
 This is an abstract type.

 ## Methods